noah-bartlett/noah-bartlett/README.md

 - 🌱 I’m currently learning (python)
 - 💞️ I’m looking to collaborate on game projects, also looking for a job in the industry!
 - 📫 How to reach me: noahbartlett21@gmail.com
+- My github is a little messy because I'm new here

 <!---
 noah-bartlett/noah-bartlett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.